 1. Focus on Quality Content

-Quality content is one of the biggest and most important Google ranking factors to prioritize.
-Content quality measures whether a webpage is fresh, unique, and useful in response to a query.
-Google will rank your content higher in its SERPs if it offers hypothetical value to a target searcher.
-Google measures high-quality, unique, and original content when it comes to ranking factors.
+Google will rank your content higher in its search engine results pages (SERPs) if it offers hypothetical value to a target searcher.
+Google prioritizes high-quality, unique, and original content when determining its ranking factors.

 2. Page Load Speed